You can listen to the audio version of this article.

-It may sound so straightforward, but it is not the actually case.
-With retirement being a major life event, there are also psychological issues that comes with it.
+It may sound so straightforward, but is actually not the case.
+With retirement being a major life event, there are also psychological issues that come with it.
 One particular issue is that of readjustment.
 So how do you deal with it?

-- Retirement can be expensive.
-Not because you already receive pension things are financially easier.
+Just because you are receiving a pension, don’t think that this will make things financially easier.
 Take for instance the cost of healthcare, which is already expensive for most households.
 As retirement nears, the outlook doesn’t get much better.
 Then there also hidden costs from retirement properties.
 Before buying a retirement property, you should weigh up the options – a retirement flat in Banbury Road in Oxford is one of the most expensive in the UK.

-- Retirement is a chance to rediscover yourself.
 Because you are no longer working, you have more chance to spend time with yourself.
 You can learn new hobbies, meet new people, or even move to a new place.
 One of the exciting benefits that retirement offers is the opportunity to choose where you want to live.
-You no longer need to be concerned about living close to where you job is.
+You no longer need to be concerned about living close to where you work.
 Instead, you can choose to live in a place that offers the climate and surroundings that will enable you to enjoy your life to the fullest.

-- Volunteering is an ideal time to spend your retirement.
-Volunteering is not just good if you are on the retirement age – it’s good at any age.
-But now that you have the luxury of time, you can have the opportunity for you to use and develop your skills and talents further, while also serving those who are in need.
-Through volunteering you feel a great sense of purpose.
+Volunteering is not just good if you are at the retirement age – it’s good at any age.
+But now that you have the luxury of time, you also have the opportunity to use and develop your skills and talents further, while also serving those who are in need.
+Through volunteering you can feel a great sense of purpose.

-We will not live forever – but it is up for us to optimise our happiness and experience.
+We will not live forever – but it is up to us to optimise our happiness and experience.
 Whether moving to a new place, learning a new habit, or meeting new friends.
-You should this special stage at your life and seize it.
-Times have changed: retirement is no longer about staying at home all day and looking for grandchildren.
-As a modern retiree you have to be adventurous and find ways to keep living life to the full.
+You should look forward to this special stage of your life and embrace it.
+Times have changed: retirement is no longer about staying at home all day and looking after grandchildren.
+As a modern retiree you can be adventurous and find new ways to keep living life to the full.